AdobeDocs/experience-manager-64.en/help/sites-administering/concepts.md

 * Extend the default search component with the functionality you need.
 * Implement the search method in your `CommerceService` and then use the eCommerce search component on your search page.

-When using an eCommerce engine, the eCommerce search API can be fully implemented in the eCommerce engine solution (e.g. hybris), so you can use the eCommerce search component that is provided out-of-the-box.
+When using an eCommerce engine, the eCommerce search API can be fully implemented in the eCommerce engine solution, so you can use the eCommerce search component that is provided out-of-the-box.
 The faceted search allows you to search either JCR and/or the engine: